Victoria Falls is a beautiful 20-metre waterfall on Victoria Creek, dropping from a rocky overhang into a large pool.

 2. Victoria Falls

-The steep descent into the valley takes you through stunning bushland, transitioning from dry, rocky terrain to a lush, rainforest-like environment.
+The steep descent into the valley takes you through bushland that shifts from dry, rocky ground to a cooler, more rainforest-like setting.

-As you get closer, the sound of the waterfall and cascades grows louder, and soon the trail reaches a junction with the Burra Korain Flat walking track.
+As you approach the falls, the sound of rushing water grows stronger, until the track meets a junction with the Burra Korain Flat walking trail.

-For context, this trail leads to the Burra Korain Flat Campground and continues along the Grose River all the way to the Blue Gum Forest.
+For context, this trail continues to the Burra Korain Flat Campground and follows the Grose River all the way to the Blue Gum Forest.

-Swimming in this waterhole is very pleasant, although the water is typically very cold, even in summer.
-It’s easy to walk into the water, with a mix of sand and rocks at the bottom.
+Swimming here is refreshing, although the water stays very cold, even in summer.
+The pool is easy to enter, with a mix of sand and rocks underfoot.

 3. Victoria Creek Cascades

-To visit the cascades, retrace your steps to the junction and continue for another 50 metres or so.
+To reach the cascades, retrace your steps back to the junction and continue along the track for another 50 metres or so.

 For more great hikes in this part of the Blue Mountains, try the Asgard Swamp and Thor Head Walk, an adventurous walking track through beautiful scenery with several panoramic lookouts.

-For a much shorter walk, we recommend the trail to Anvil Rock Lookout, an isolated viewing point facing the Grose Valley.
+For a much shorter walk, we recommend the trail to Anvil Rock Lookout, an isolated viewing point overlooking the Grose Valley.